CyVerse-learning-materials/learning-materials-home/docs/vice/quick-jupyter.md

   [jupyter_4]: https://github.com/CyVerse-learning-materials/learning-materials-home/raw/mkdocs/assets/de/jupyter_4.png

-Once the app is ready, it will transition to the user interface
+Once the app is ready, it will transition to the user interface.

 [![jupyter_5]][jupyter_5]